Nurpur kingdom: History

 In 1620 the change of name from Dhameri to Nurpur was done by Raja Jagat Singh to honour Mughal emperor and empress as 'Nur' was a common prefix to their names Nur-ud-din Muhammad Jahangir and Nur Jahan.
 Nurpur kingdom paid taxes after it came under Mughals.
 It rebelled when taxes were raised to 66% and the settlement took place after the War of Taragarh 1640–1642.

 Till 1739 kingdom remained a feudatory state of Mughal Empire and became independent during Campaigns of Nader Shah.
 During Indian campaign of Ahmad Shah Durrani from (1747-1767) Raja Fateh Singh survived the invader but Raja Prithvi Singh (1770-1805) expelled Muslim branch of Pathania (1650-1781) based at Shahpurkandi Fort near Shahpurkandi dam project colony, they migrated to Pakistan in 1947.
 Also, Prithvi Singh forced his brother Inder Singh (Rey branch) whom he considered as claimant of Nurpur kingdom to take exile in 1779 at Mahal Moriyan Fort Kangra State (presently at Mehal Khas, Bhoranj, Hamirpur), they later migrated to Rey in 1823 after the death of Sansar Chand, Sikh Empire appointed Inder Singh's son Ishri Singh as courtier in the Lahore durbar and awarded Rey jagir.
 Ishri Singh was also brother-in-law of Dhian Singh, the longest reigning prime minister of Sikh Empire from 1818-1843.

 Raja Bhir Singh had to face threats from all sides bordering Sikhs, Gorkhas, Katoch and British.
 Ultimately after just 10 years of his reign Ranjit Singh the final winner of the contest annexed Nurpur kingdom in 1815.
 Raja Bhir Singh retook the Nurpur in 1846 but died fighting at the gates of Nurpur Fort.

-His struggle was continued by his son Raja Jaswant Singh Pathania and his uncle's son 'Bansein Wazira' :hi:राम सिंह पठानिया, who resorted to guerilla warfare but was captured by deceit from Lakhanpur, Jammu Fort by Jammu and Kashmir (princely state) which was under British control.
+His struggle was continued by his son Raja Jaswant Singh Pathania and his uncle's son Ram Singh Pathania, who resorted to guerilla warfare but was captured by deceit from Lakhanpur, Jammu Fort by Jammu and Kashmir (princely state) which was under British control.
 The state was annexed by the British East India Company in 1849 and the last ruling monarch of Nurpur, was given Rs 5000/- financially compensated by the British for the loss of his state.

-Forts

-Nurpur (Dhameri) Fort

-Fortified by Raja Vasudev after Pathankot was overtaken by Akbar in the 16th century.
-It was sacked in 1618 and 1640 by Mughals and remained the main seat of the royal family till 1849.